STD Panel Testing

 How Did You Develop These Panels?

 We created our STD testing panels based on two factors: The most commonly transmitted and what people are most concerned about acquiring.
-Our Basic Panel includes the 5 most common STDs that account for over 90% of all transmitted STD each year.
-While our Extended Panel with HIV early detection covers 99% of transmitted STIs.
+Our Basic STD Panel includes the 5 most common STDs that account for over 90% of all transmitted STD each year.
+While our Full Panel STD test covers 99% of transmitted STIs.

 STD panels are recommended and ordered by physicians because an exposure to one STD means that you were potentially exposed to most if not all other STDs.
 While potential exposure does not mean that you were exposed or have contracted an STD, it is best to for each because almost all STD can be symptomless.

 STD Panel tests are also prefered because even with active symptoms, which STD is causing the symptom often can not be determined without a medical lab test.
 Symptom overlap of STD create the need for get tested for the most common infections.

 Why Do I Need to Know Which STD I Have?